00-Evan/00-Evan.github.io/_posts/2019/2019-07-18-shattered-pixel-dungeon-v074.md

   image: /assets/images/2019/2019-07-18/header.png
   teaser: /assets/images/2019/2019-07-18/header.png
   width: 1260px

+#This field is parsed by Shattered Pixel Dungeon to display an ingame icon in its news feed
+tag: "ICON: CHANGES"
 ---
 Hey Dungeoneers, 0.7.4 has been released on Google Play, and should roll out to other platforms soon!